seniorlink-vela/public-api-docs/index.md

 2. Get the user by id or email address
 3. Patch the user by id

+## Admin

+This is all information related to the admin user experience.

-## Care teams
+### Care teams

 A care team is a care recipient and the professional and non-professional users dedicated to their care.
 A care team has its own id used to reference it.
-The care teamâ€™s ID can be recovered via the /api/v1/admin/care-teams/consumer/{consumer_user_id} endpoint, (where consumer_user_id is the reference ID); the â€œidâ€ returned is the ID of the care team that the care recipient/consumer belongs to.
+The care team's ID can be recovered via the /api/v1/admin/care-teams/consumer/{consumer_user_id} endpoint, (where consumer_user_id is the reference ID); the "id" returned is the ID of the care team that the care recipient/consumer belongs to.

 Operations:

-  Fetch all care teams.
+- Fetch all care teams.
-  Authorize a care team.
+- Authorize a care team.
-  Add or update a care team member.
+- Add or update a care team member.
-  Remove (delete) a member of a care team.
+- Remove (delete) a member of a care team.

 Typical operation for creating a care team: Create a care recipient.
-GET the care team via the care recipientâ€™s â€œIDâ€ (external reference ID).
+GET the care team via the care recipient's "ID" (external reference ID).
 Add other users to the care team via POSTing new members to it.
-Authorize the care team, unless itâ€™s intended that the care recipient will log in and do so.
+Authorize the care team, unless it's intended that the care recipient will log in and do so.

 No non-admin user can operate on a care team until the care team has been authorized via the API or by the care recipient when they log in for the first time.
 You never need to create a care team.
 Creating a care recipient creates a care team around them.

-## User profiles
+### User profiles

 A user is a person who exists in the Vela applications.
 All user manipulations are under user-profiles in the API.